 But for me, the morning is the best time to find new ideas and topics.
-I usually spend less than half an hour and take notes of anything that tickles my fancy.
+I usually spend less than half an hour and note anything that tickles my fancy.

 Then the rest of the day is for writing.

 You can’t flick a switch and force creativity.
 As soon as you apply pressure, your creative juices dry up.

-Think about how you came up with some of your best ideas.
-I’m sure you’ll discover that they seemingly popped out of nowhere.
+When you think about how you came up with some of your best ideas, I’m sure you’ll discover that they seemingly popped out of nowhere.

 Of course, they didn’t.
 But you were relaxed, attentive, and observant enough to grasp a thought when it came along.

 There are many other ways apart from those I mentioned to spark your writing inspiration.

-All you need to do is have a small list of mind-changing tactics that you can use whenever you feel you are struggling for ideas.
+All you need to do is have a small list of mind-changing tactics you can use whenever you feel you are struggling with ideas.

 When you do that, you will never be short of topics to keep you writing productively.